atreyasha/monix/README.md

     $ make install
     ```

 10. If you have any private dotfiles and data, deploy them now.
-In order to benefit from all the features of the `dotfiles` repository, rename your private dotfiles repository as `privates` and place it in your `$HOME` directory
+In order to benefit from all the features of the `dotfiles` repository, rename your private dotfiles repository as `privates` and place it in your `$HOME` directory.
+This `privates` repository should contain a `Makefile` with a `test` target

 11. Reboot and enjoy!